 - 13. Spleen

 This is where the gentle reflexology insole takes on its valuable task.
-Through the neuroplexus, many interactions occur in the respective segment between the foot and the organ.
-By wearing shoes fitted with the reflexology zones, the feet are stimulated throughout the day, so that muscle tensions and pain are gently eased.
-Contrary to pain point pressure, the gentle reflexology massage with the reflexology sole ensures a lasting reprogramming of the affected muscles to a healthy and functional state.
+Through the neuroplexus, many correlative effects occur in the respective segment between the foot and the organ.
+By wearing shoes fitted with our reflexology insole, the feet are stimulated and massaged throughout the day.
+Our insoles aim to softly reduce muscle tensions and pain.
+Contrary to pain point pressure, the gentle reflexology massage with the reflexology insole can contribute to improve the state of the affected muscles.
 The result is a feeling of lightness, balance in everyday life and a strong sense of the body – the feet as the source of life.